ll.vsql – Half an ORM

 alias can be used to give the expression a column alias.

-Note that this compiles expr and adds the resulting SQL.
+This compiles expr and adds the resulting SQL.
 To add an SQL expression directly use select_sql() instead.

 Add the SQL expression expr to the list of expression to select.